morucci/exzuul/README.md

 #!/bin/bash
 exit 0
 EOF
+$ chmod +x run_tests.sh
+$ sudo pip install git-review
+$ ssh-keygen -f "$HOME/.ssh/known_hosts" -R [ci.localdomain]:29418
-$ git review -s # use your Gerrit login and be sure to have the public key listed by ssh-add -l
+$ git review -s # use "admin" as login and be sure to have the public key listed by ssh-add -l
+$ git config --add gitreview.username "admin"
 $ git add run_tests.sh .gitreview
 $ git commit -m "first commit"
 $ git review
 ```

-* In the Gerrit web UI you should see your new patch on "testproject" and a check
+* In the Gerrit web UI you should see your new patch on "testproject" and a green check
   sign added by Zuul in the "Verified" label.

 If you succeed to have your patch validated by Zuul that means the platform is